Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 * Reforms are designed to uphold the activity, maturity, and professionalism standards of our high ranking users.
 In order to uphold these values we have decided to introduce a reform initiative policy.
 This policy aims to ensure these expectations are met and to reform members who do not meet our standards.

 The following reforms outline the new ranks that reformed members will receive:
-> Chief of Staff-Chairman of the Board --> Chief of Staff or Board of Governors
+> Chief of Staff-Chairman of the Board --> Board of Governors
-> Community Advisory Council-Board of Governors --> Community Advisory Council or Facility Director
+> Community Advisory Council-Board of Governors --> Facility Director
 > Chairperson-Facility Director --> Superintendent
 >
 > Members can be issued a staff warning instead of being fully reformed.